petepm/Slundge/Composition/notes.md

 Because who wants some boring-ass normal beat?
-I was brainstorming a way to make this part interesting when I stumbled upon some Mattias IA Eklundh videos on YouTube (finally the algorithm did something other than create right-wing extremists!)
+I was brainstorming a way to make this part interesting when I stumbled upon some Mattias IA Eklundh videos on YouTube.
 He has a tune with a part that "compresses," or gets faster over time.
 In that vein, I decided to make this part compress and "rarify" in a systematic and somewhat meaningful manner.